Developer Guide

 Implementation

-feature allows users to delete existing shortcuts for tags in the address book.
-This process involves parsing the command input, checking if the specified shortcut exists in Model
+The delShortCut feature allows users to delete existing shortcuts for tags in the address book.
+This process involves parsing the command input, checking if the specified shortcut exists in Model, and removing it if it does.
+If the shortcut does not exist, an error message is returned.

-feature, illustrating how each component interacts in the deletion process.
+Below is a step-by-step usage scenario of the delShortCut feature, illustrating how each component interacts in the deletion process.

-Step 1: Command Execution by LogicManager
+Step 1: Command Execution by LogicManager:

 - The